Dyalog/Selenium/docs/SendKeys.md

 To send special keys like `Escape`, `Shift` or others, use the BROWSER.Keys enumeration and pass it as a nested element optionally joined by the basic key.

-<h3 class="example">Example: Send the keystrokes Ctrl+A</h3>
+<h3 class="example1">Example: Send the keystrokes Ctrl+A</h3>

+`SendKeys ⊂BROWSER.Keys.Ctrl,'A'`

+<h3 class="example2">Example: Send the keystrokes Shift+h followed by "ello" to enter "Hello"</h3>

-`SendKeys ⊂BROWSER.Keys.Ctrl 'A'`
+`SendKeys (BROWSER.Keys.Ctrl,'h'),'ello'`

 !!!note
-   * If you want to test input controls, it is recommended to use [SetInputValue](./SetInputValue.md) to set their values instead, as that function will also pass unicode values reliably without requiring keystroke translation.
+   * If you want to test input controls, it is recommended to use [SetInputValue](/browser-automation#setinputvalue) to set their values instead, as that function will also pass unicode values reliably without requiring keystroke translation.
    * It is also worth noting that the underlying Selenium function `SendKeys` supports extended features such as "unicode keystrokes" in varying degress on different browsers: while sending the keystroke `'≢'` to Chrome will cause the symbol `≢` to appear in the control, [CEF](./terminology.md#cef---chromium-embedded-framework) (as used in Dyalog's HtmlRenderer object) does not support that.
+For this reason [SetInputValue](/browser-automation#setinputvalue) is recommended when you want to simulate complex input.

 ## Complete list of key names